Pepe Reina: Former Liverpool keeper joins Aston Villa on loan

 - From the section Aston Villa

-Aston Villa have agreed a deal to sign former Liverpool and Spain goalkeeper Pepe Reina on loan from AC Milan for the rest of the season.
+Aston Villa have signed former Liverpool and Spain goalkeeper Pepe Reina on loan from AC Milan for the rest of the season.

-The 37-year-old will fly to England on Monday for a medical and to discuss personal terms but they are expected to be a formality.
+The World Cup winner, 37, was in the stands as Villa lost 6-1 to Manchester City on Sunday.

-Villa want to add to their goalkeeping options after Tom Heaton was ruled out for the rest of the season.
+Villa needed to add to their goalkeeping options after England international Tom Heaton was ruled out for the remainder of the season.

 Reina made 394 appearances for Liverpool between 2005 and 2013 before moving to Bayern Munich after a loan spell with Italian club Napoli.